 When is it advisable to have another caesarean section?

-- If you have other complications in your pregnancy that require a caesarean birth - If you have had three or more previous caesarean births - If a previous caesarean section was not done by making the cut low down and horizontal at the 'bikini line'. - If your uterus has ruptured during a previous labour
+- If you have other complications in your pregnancy that require a caesarean birth the cut low down and horizontal at the 'bikini line'. - If your uterus has ruptured during a previous labour